 - Make sure your staff wear personal protective equipment.
 This includes approved face shields and goggles, acid-resistant gloves, slip- and acid-resistant footwear with a protected toe, sufficient fire extinguishers and adequate amounts of neutralizer.

-- Our first point was about prevention.
-In case of an accident there should be an ample choice of must-have equipment: eye wash and shower systems.
+- In case of an accident there should be an ample choice of must-have equipment: eye wash and shower systems.